Observer-robust energy condition verification for warp drive spacetimes: Methods

 where the Einstein tensor $G_{ab} = R_{ab} - \frac{1}{2} R\, g_{ab}$ is constructed from the Ricci tensor $R_{ab}$ and scalar curvature $R = g^{ab} R_{ab}$.
 Computing $T_{ab}$ from a given metric requires the full curvature chain:

 The Christoffel symbols of the second kind are

 and the Riemann curvature tensor is

-\warpax{} implements this chain using JAX's forward-mode automatic differentiation (\texttt{jax.jacfwd}).
+\warpax{} implements this chain using JAX's forward-mode automatic differentiation.
 The metric function $g_{ab}(x^\mu)$ maps a coordinate 4-vector to a $4 \times 4$ symmetric matrix.
-A single call to \texttt{jacfwd} yields the metric derivatives $\partial_c\, g_{ab}$ as exact derivatives of the implemented program, up to floating-point roundoff, with no step-size parameter and no finite-difference truncation error.
-All computations use 64-bit floating point (\texttt{jax\_enable\_x64 = True}).
-A nested application of \texttt{jacfwd} (forward-over-forward) computes the second derivatives needed for the Riemann tensor.
+A single forward-mode pass yields the metric derivatives $\partial_c\, g_{ab}$ as exact derivatives of the implemented program, up to floating-point roundoff, with no step-size parameter and no finite-difference truncation error.
+All computations use 64-bit floating point.
+A nested application of forward-mode differentiation (forward-over-forward) computes the second derivatives needed for the Riemann tensor.
 For dimension $d = 4$, this forward-mode approach is efficient: the Jacobian has only 4 directional derivatives, compared to the $16$ reverse-mode passes that would be needed for the $4 \times 4 \to 4 \times 4$ Christoffel computation.

 The derivative convention throughout \warpax{} places the differentiation index last in the output array: $(\partial_c\, g)_{abc}$ has $\partial g_{ab} / \partial x^c$ at index $[a, b, c]$.
 This choice simplifies the einsum contractions in subsequent steps.